Don't Ignore Your Sports Injury.

 There’s no talking about New Zealand lifestyle without mentioning sports.
-But as Kiwis know too well, sports practice sometimes comes with some amount of pain.
-What you do about it makes all the difference.
+But as Kiwis know too well, sports practice comes with some amount of pain.

 Good pain means that you’re working your muscles right, building up the power you need to perform at your peak.
 Bad pain means that an injury has occurred or is about to.